nrjais/cmd-line-args-parser/readme.md

     minimum: 1,
     maximum: 1,
     flags: ['h'],
-    verbose: {'help':'h'} //here --help will be replaced by 'h' so 'h' should be valid flag }
+    replacer: {'help':'h'} //here --help will be replaced by 'h' so 'h' should be valid flag }